bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * When to use "that."
 * When to use "you" versus "one."
 * When to use "help" without "to."
+* "I would" into "I'd."
+"I'd be" works better, any others?
 * When to use commas.
 * When to use contractions.